How to Identify the Annonaceae or Custard Apple Family

 Additional Information and References

 • Willis, Lyrae (Unpublished).
 Plant Families of North America.
-Below should be most of my references for this.
-Orchids, Poaceae, and Cyperaceae have additional references.
+Below should be most of my references for this along with my own personal observations in North America.

 • Canadensys: Acadia University, Université de Montréal Biodiversity Centre, University of Toronto Mississauga, University of British Columbia. http://data.canadensys.net/explorer (accessed 2020 – current)